markthiessen/leveled-up/README.md

 Use the chrome extension.

-1. If you haven't yet installed the extension, go to Tools->Extensions and then drag the chrome icon at the bottom of LeveledUP onto the chrome window and click 'Add'.
+1. If you haven't yet installed the extension, go to Tools->Extensions In Chrome and then drag the chrome icon at the bottom of LeveledUP onto the chrome window and click 'Add'.

 2. Navigate to the site you're working on in chrome.